Frequently Asked Questions (FAQ)

 Chris Somerville emailed me and amplificated:

 The actual amount was significant also.
-Professional people (doctors, lawyers, architects etc) all charged fees, not in pounds but in guinneas.
-One guinnea was one pound plus one shilling.
-And while pounds were the currency of trade, guinneas were the currency of the professions.
-We used to have a gold coin called, and valued at a guinnea, and a smaller gold coin, a half guinnea, valued at ten and six (10/6).
-The pound, however was merely a paper note, as was the half-pound or ten shillings.
+Professional people (doctors, lawyers, architects etc) all charged fees, not in pounds but in guineas.
+One guinea was one pound plus one shilling.
+And while pounds were the currency of trade, guineas were the currency of the professions.
+We used to have a gold coin called, and valued at a guinea, and a smaller gold coin, a half guinea, valued at ten and six (10/6).

-So the hat worn by the Mad Hatter was priced at half-a-guinnea, signifying its superior style.
+So the hat worn by the Mad Hatter was priced at half-a-guinea, signifying its superior style.

 Back to top